2023 UASRA Elections

 1. All candidates shall be any registered tenant (18 years and older) of University South at the time of the elections and through the term following the elections.

-2. Applications and candidacy statements, 200 words or fewer, must be submitted to the Election Chair no later than April 25th, 2021.
+2. Applications and candidacy statements, 200 words or fewer, must be submitted to the Election Chair no later than first week of May.

 3. By submitting a candidacy statement, the Candidate agrees to abide by and accept all the rules and regulations as set out here.